egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug-in-visual-studio-2012-2013.md

 };
 {% endhighlight %}

+Note that the
+[N2660](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2660.htm)
-Note that this was at the time when the [N2660](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2660.htm) standard proposal wasn't implemented in the compilers shipped with Visual Studio 2012/2013.
+standard proposal isn't/wasn't implemented in the compilers shipped with Visual Studio 2012/2013.
 If it was, I wouldn't, of course, need to employ this `std::call_once` trickery, and the implementation would be much simpler, i.e. something like